 - Walt Whitman

-It may seem like doing analysis of poetry is easier than, say, analyzing books, but, don't be fooled by its size.
+It may seem like doing an analysis of poetry is easier than, say, analyzing books, but, don't be fooled by its size.
 Poetry, for most people, is one of the most difficult types of literature out there to analyze properly.
-Although it is usually considerably shorter than books out there, poetry can carry a lot within just a line or two, so understanding what it takes to do a proper analysis of poetry is worth the time it takes to really get it down.
+Although it is usually considerably shorter than books out there, poetry can carry a lot within just a line or two, so understanding what it takes to properly analyze poetry is worth the time it takes to get it down.

-One of the most essential things to remember is that doing literary analysis of poetry means that you are going to be reading that poem many times.
-The best way to get started on analysis of poetry is to read the poem once to yourself silently.
+One of the most essential things to remember is that literary analysis of poetry means that you will be reading that poem many times.
+The best way to get started on the analysis of poetry is to read the poem once to yourself silently.
 In this first reading, do not immediately look for different literary devices or sound elements.
-All you really want to do it is get a basic understanding of what the poem is about.
+All you really want to do is get a basic understanding of the poem.
 This can be the easiest step in literary analysis.
-Basically, you are starting broad and then, as you go through each reading of the poem, you are taking it apart bit by bit.
+Basically, you are starting broad, and then, as you go through each reading of the poem, you are taking it apart bit by bit.

 The second reading is most effective when it is done out loud.
 When you read out loud, you are able to catch those poetic sound devices that you may have missed when reading to yourself.
-Analysis of poetry is best when readings are done aloud so, from the second reading to the very last reading, you should do it out loud.
-This is not completely necessary, but, it makes for a better literary analysis of the poem.
+Analysis of poetry is best when readings are done aloud, so you should do it aloud from the second to the very last reading.
+This is not completely necessary, but it makes for a better literary analysis of the poem.

-When I do analysis of poetry, I use this same method, reading first to myself and then aloud.
-The first reading, I always focus on just what the poem is about and summarize what it is about to myself.
-Afterwards, I like to go through it stanza by stanza to work at my analysis.
-Literary analysis of poetry has always been my downfall when studying literature so it has always been something that takes me a lot of time and effort to do properly.
-The more practice, the easier it becomes and the less time it will take to catch all of those devices and other literary devices in the poem(s) that are essential to good analysis of poetry.
+When I do an analysis of poetry, I use this same method, reading first to myself and then aloud.
+In the first reading, I always focus on just what the poem is about and summarize what it is about to myself.
+Afterward, I like to go through it stanza by stanza to work on my analysis.
+Literary analysis of poetry has always been my downfall when studying literature, so it has always been something that takes me a lot of time and effort to do properly.
+The more practice, the easier it becomes and the less time it will take to catch all of those devices and other literary devices in the poem(s) that are essential to a good analysis of poetry.

 Questions to Ask Yourself While Reading

 So, you know that the first reading for the poem you are doing literary analysis for requires you to just be able to summarize what the poem is about.
-While you are looking for those poetic sound devices in that second reading, there are still a few other things to keep in mind when doing analysis of poetry.
+While looking for those poetic sound devices in that second reading, there are still a few other things to keep in mind when analyzing poetry.
 Here are some questions to keep in mind while you go through your readings to keep you on the right track to a great analysis of poetry:

 - What is the author's attitude about the subject of the poem?